scheiber/saucesource/README.md

 ## Technical Details

-- This project was created using a React-based front-end, an Express-based back-end, and a PostgreSQL database.
+- This project was created using a React-based front-end (bundled with Vite), an Express-based back-end, and a PostgreSQL database.
 - The front-end is hosted on [Netlify](https://www.netlify.com/) and the back-end is hosted on [Fly.io](https://fly.io/).
 - Sauce data is stored in [the back-end database](https://saucesource.fly.dev/sauces).
 - This project went from conception to completion in two weeks and was created while fully remote through the [Pursuit](https://www.pursuit.org/) fellowship.